irishdevops/Satellites_Land_Coverage_MLOPS_training/readme.md

 1 - follow the notebooks instructions, which manage different stages.First notebook is used for data mining.
 2 - Second notebook is used for training the models from a .jpeg collection.
 Therefore, both notebooks are indepdendant and can be used separately. <br>
 Note: You will need to have an active earth engine account and an active project to connect for the data mining process. https://earthengine.google.com/

-### **Pending work:**

-- Automation of the OS for model training notebook.
-OS has to be manually set up by URL by users for each of the process outputs (model logs, missclassified samples, model metadata, stats...).
-- Commenting of the functions and explanation on Earth Engine can be improved.
-Following repo is recommended as a complementay source: https://github.com/google/earthengine-api
+Note: Following the oficial earthengine api is recommended as complementay source code: https://github.com/google/earthengine-api

 ### **Advantages and unique value:**